 The metaphor of Ordering the Absolute Wonder, which found its first glory in ancient Greece, had little contact in ancient times with Sub-Asia's Uniting with the Infinite Silence.
 These two primal metaphors seem quite opposed to one another.
 Europe has emphasized the intelligence of the human mind and the intelligibility of Reality while Sub-Asia has emphasized states of consciousness that transcend the human mind, states of being that are entirely transrational.
 For Greece, truth is a discovery of the Mind of Reality through the openness and action of the inquiring human mind.
 For Sub-Asia truth is a participation in the transrational Unity of Reality, the mind being only a tool for describing this experience.
 Sub-Asia emphasizes the inward look of consciousness upon itself, and Europe emphasizes the outward look upon the objects of this world.
 The European primal metaphor has also encouraged an emphasis upon the inward magic of mind to comprehend outward things as well as its own mental functioning.
 Europe has spawned a love of wonder that witnesses to transrational experience, but this was seen to happen alongside its basic thrust for practical truth.
-Sub-Asia did not entirely neglect practical truth; but the truth that mattered was the result of an inward inquiry that finally dissolved inward and outward perceptions into an apprehension of the Oneness of what is Real.
+Sub-Asia has not entirely neglected practical truth; but the truth that mattered was the result of an inward inquiry that finally dissolved inward and outward perceptions into an apprehension of the Oneness of what is Real.
 This relativized the whole of practical life.
 Reality and consciousness merged into a shining Blackness of Absolute Mystery and a Silence or Stillness of Absolute Peace.
 From this enduring and cleansing "place," the Sub-Asian "sage" returns to the practical realms of endeavor and lives there in a fresh and free manner.

-Living in some Arabian/Athenian synthesis, the Western "saint" never leaves the temporal world but learns to love it from such a powerful perception of its Final Mysteriousness that sacredness fills all of nature.
-Every rock and river and historical event become intimate Speech from the Vast Blackness inspiring the inquiring mind to speak back with new creations of order.
+As a member of the Arabian/Athenian synthesis, the Western "saint" never leaves the temporal world, but sees a sacredness that is filling all of nature because of its Source in a Final Sacred Mysteriousness.
+Every rock, river, mountain, and historical event becomes intimate Speech from this Vast and Shining Blackness.
+This vision inspires the inquiring mind to speak back with new creations of order.